 Hot: 12 hours

 Thermoflask is my secret budget offering to you.
 It is significantly cheaper than either the Hydro Flask or Klean Kanteen.
+You can purchase a 2-pack at Costco for less than the price of a single Hydro Flask or Klean Kanteen.
 And it fulfills my number one requirement for a water bottle.
 You guessed it, the Thermoflask doesn’t leak!

 What’s more, the Thermoflask keeps things cold until the day is done.
 Its insulating capabilities are as good as the Hydro Flasks!